ElenaMasarsky/-stocks-analysis-/README.md

 # stocks-analysis
-Performing analysis of the stock data for Steve Practice
+Performing analysis of the stock data for Steve.
+Practice

 ## Overview of Project